-Debut feature for both Spencer Tracy and Humphrey Bogart and director John Ford’s best sound picture to date.
-Tracy plays a prison baseball team’s beloved ace pitcher.
-He’s the sort of inmate who, after returning to prison following a failed escape, walks into the warden’s office and assures him he’ll give notice before his next attempt.
+Debut feature for both Spencer Tracy and Humphrey Bogart.
+Tracy plays the beloved ace pitcher for a prison baseball team.
+He’s the sort of inmate who, after returning to prison following a failed escape, assures the warden he’ll give notice before his next attempt.

 Tracy befriends another convict played by Bogart who’s nearing parole.
 Bogie’s sweet on an inmate in the neighboring woman‘s prison played by Claire Luce.
-Luce’s former partner, a scam artist, gets wind of the romance and blackmails Bogie once he‘s paroled.
-Tracy breaks out of prison to help Bogie but returns to pitch in the big game.
+Once Bogie’s released, Luce’s former partner, a scam artist, gets wind of the romance and blackmails Bogie.
+Tracy escapes to help Bogie but returns in time to pitch in the big game.

 The sound era created a demand for stars capable of delivering dialogue and Hollywood turned to stage actors to fill the gap.
-Many struggled with the more intimate medium, unable to feel comfortable with the camera or modulate their delivery.
+Many struggled with the more intimate medium, uncomfortable with the camera or unable to modulate their delivery.
 Hence, many films of this era feel stagy.

-In contrast to these stiff, theatrical performances, Tracy’s charismatic, natural turn is all effortless charm.
+In contrast to these stiff, theatrical performances, Tracy’s turn is all effortless charm.
 Ford helps.
-Rather than stand and deliver lines, Ford has Tracy tossing a baseball, fidgeting with the warden’s cigar case, playing with a knife… always something to keep him moving.
+Rather than stand and deliver lines, Ford has Tracy tossing a baseball, fidgeting with the warden’s cigar case, playing with a knife—always something to keep him moving.